 Now that you know all about the products, here are our suggestions on which one to opt for:

-Veepeak Mini WiFi: Get your hands on this scan tool if you want one that works on all devices including Mac, Windows, and Android.
-This option even works on laptops and can be a great pick for car owners who want to be able to know why the engine light is on and get rid of it.
+Veepeak Mini WiFi: Get your hands on this scan tool if you want one that works on all devices, including Mac, Windows, and Android.
+This option even works on laptops and can be an excellent pick for car owners who want to be able to know why the engine light is on and get rid of it.

-Bafx Products Bluetooth: This OBDII scan tool can be a suitable option for those looking for an affordable obd2 scanner.
-Bafx Products Bluetooth is easy to use and reliable, however, remember that it is only a basic card reader at best and cannot perform complex tasks such as check SRS or ABS.
+This OBDII scan tool can be a suitable option for those looking for an affordable obd2 scanner.
+Bafx Products Bluetooth is easy to use and reliable.
+However, remember that it is only a basic card reader at best and cannot perform complex tasks such as check SRS or ABS.

-We think it is best suited for users who do not know much about cars but want to be able to save money by reducing trips to the mechanic.
+We think it is best suited for users who do not know much about cars but want to save money by reducing trips to the mechanic.
 This diagnostic tool can identify and solve small problems.Check Price at Amazon

 #1 Can you leave Veepeak scanners connected to your car?

-While you can, manufacturers recommend to disconnect once done.
+While you can, manufacturers recommend disconnecting once done.
 Keeping it connected can drain the battery.